mailslurp/mailslurp-client/docs/interfaces/matchoptions.md

 # Interface: MatchOptions

 Optional filter for matching emails based on fields.
 For instance filter results to only include emails whose `SUBJECT` value does `CONTAIN` given match value.
 An example payload would be `{ matches: [{ field: 'SUBJECT', should: 'CONTAIN', value: 'Welcome' }] }`.
+You can also pass conditions such as `HAS_ATTACHMENT`.
 If you wish to extract regex matches inside the email content see the `getEmailContentMatch` method in the EmailController.

 **`export`**